 The rulers in the Grand Duchy of Lithuania were different.
-Triden and Gedimin built castles, Voishalk went to the monks, and Yavnut ran barefoot through the snow about his brothers into the woods.
-Vytautas dived from a rock into the Black Sea - to confirm the sea's affiliation with the principality - and established diplomatic relations with almost all Western European countries, as well as the Ottoman Empire, the Crimean Khanate and the Moscow lands.
-Algerd led a harsh lifestyle, did not drink wine and managed to repel 70 Prussian and 30 Livonian attacks.
+Traiden and Hiedymin built castles, Voishalk took monastic vows and Yaunut ran barefoot through the snow away from his brothers into the woods.
+Vitaut dived from a rock into the Black Sea - to confirm the sea's affiliation with the principality - and established diplomatic relations with almost all Western European countries, as well as the Ottoman Empire, the Crimean Khanate and the Moscow lands.
+Alhierd led a harsh lifestyle, did not drink wine and managed to repel 70 Prussian and 30 Livonian attacks.

 The path to the throne could be different: simple - through the right of inheritance, or tortuous - through the struggle of political groups and intrigue.
-The Belarusian-Lithuanian chess field is a space of the ideal: justice works here - depth of thinking and foresight prevails.
-Ascends the throne really worth to rule the territories of the principality of the master.
-The party embodies a noble struggle that begins with the ability to see in the other half of the chess player a respectable opponent.
+The Belarusian and Litvin chess field is a space of the ideal: justice works here - depth of thinking and foresight prevails.
+Ascends the throne the master, really worth to rule the territories of the principality.
+The party embodies a noble struggle that begins with the ability to see in the other half of the chess board a respectable opponent.

-The starting position for a princely figure is traditionally the first line from the edge: e1 for whites and e9 for blacks.
-The prince can move in any direction on one cage, including diagonally.
-Standing in the center of the field e5 (Throne), must hold there at least one move - then his position in the state can be considered stable, and victory in the political struggle - won.
-During this one move the prince may be overthrown from the throne by declaring a rokasha.
-Any other figure in the army is able to protect his ruler from attack: to bring the rebel off the field or to cover the prince.
+The starting position for a kniaź is traditionally the first line from the edge: e1 for whites and e9 for blacks.
+The kniaź can move one square in any direction, including diagonally.
+Standing in the center of the field - square e5 (throne), it must hold there at least one move - then its position in the state can be considered stable, and victory in the political struggle - won.
+During this one move the kniaź may be overthrown from the throne by declaring a rokash.
+Any other figure in the army is able to protect the ruler from attack: to bring the rebel off the field or to cover the kniaź.

-While the prince is fighting on the field next to the prince, it is impossible to declare the Shah a prince.
-At any time of the party, deeming it useful for the common cause, the prince may sacrifice himself and leave the prince's heir.
+At any moment of the game, deeming it useful for the common cause, the kniaź may sacrifice himself and leave the kniažyč as a heir.

-An additional opportunity to avert danger - castling: a double passage of the prince and the tower, between which there are no other figures and broken fields.
-The prince takes two or three steps towards the tower, after which it is rebuilt at an adjacent position on the other side of it.
+An additional opportunity to avert danger is a castling: a double passage of the kniaź and the laddzia, between which there are no other figures and attacked squares.
+The kniaź takes two or three steps towards the laddzia, after which it is rebuilt at an adjacent position on the other side of the kniaź.